 This community project is being implemented through the University of Houston’s (UH) HEALTH (Helping Everyone Achieve a LifeTime of Health) Research Institute with support provided by the Texas Obesity Research Center (TORC) and community stakeholders (health centers, community and faith-based organizations, government entities, and local businesses).

-TOUCH will provide free and culturally informed health education, prevention strategies, and intervention support and aims to serve as a model of a sustainable and scalable program that can be replicated in other communities.
+TOUCH provides free and culturally informed health education, prevention strategies, and intervention support and aims to serve as a model of a sustainable and scalable program that can be replicated in other communities.

 TOUCH will reach at least 7,000 youth and adults in approximately 5,000 families, most of which will be Black or Hispanic and socioeconomically disadvantaged.
-Primary prevention services will coordinate and integrate medical services, benefits, and resource programs to provide knowledge and reduce barriers, while improving access and utilization of prevention services.
+Primary prevention services coordinates and integrates medical services, benefits, and resource programs to provide knowledge and reduce barriers, while improving access and utilization of prevention services.